 We’ve mentioned sending emails and notfications to promote your deals, but we also recommend sending emails after the sale.
 Your customers keep your business going and it’s important to remind them of that.
 After all, there are thousands of online stores they could’ve shopped from this Black Friday and they chose you!
 A simple thank you email will go far, and maybe bring some customers back for more.
 If you need guidance on how to ace your email marketing campaign, click here.

 This Black Friday will be chaos for most people.
 Although it’s last minute, and you might run into some difficulties, you must prioritize the customer.
 Stay on top of your customer service!
 Don’t cut corners when it comes to shipping, reply to messages and emails in a timely manner, and keep brand loyalty in mind.
 This is your time to shine as a business!

 Use the time you have left to ensure your business will offer quality products and services this Black Friday.
 Consider your profits, but don’t forget about customer needs.
-Using some of the strategies we’ve provided, you can be sure to be ready as ever for this event.
+Using some of the strategies we’ve provided to optimize eCommerce UX and you can be sure to be ready as ever for this event.
 If everything doesn’t go as planned, you still have weeks left into the shopping season to improve your site.